SMassalski/Ngsplot/README.md

 # MGPLOT

-MGPLOT is a script for visualizing metagenomic data.
+MGPLOT is a tool for visualizing genomic feature data.
 The script generates average profiles and heatmaps of selected genomic features based on a provided bedgraph file.

 ## Dependencies ##
    ---
-1. Python 3.6
+1. Python (tested on 3.8)
-2. NumPy (tested on 1.12.1)
+2. NumPy (tested on 1.22.3)
-3. SciPy (tested on 0.19.0)
+3. SciPy (tested on 1.8.0)
+4. Matplotlib (tested on 3.5.1)
-4. Seaborn (tested on 0.7.1)
+5. Seaborn (tested on 0.11.2)

 # Usage #
   ---